v Chamber Music Conference - Faculty Biographies

 JO-ANN STERNBERG

-Jo-Ann Sternberg leads a diverse musical life in the New York area as a chamber musician, orchestral player, music educator, and interpreter of new music.
-A member of Sequitur, the Saratoga Chamber Players, Wind Soloists of New York, the Richardson Chamber Players and the Riverside Symphony, she also regularly performs and tours with Orpheus Chamber Orchestra, American Composers Orchestra, American Symphony, Mark Morris Dance Company, Chamber Music Society of Lincoln Center, and Musicians from Marlboro, and can often be heard playing in a number of different Broadway musicals.
+Clarinetist Jo-Ann Sternberg leads a diverse musical life in the New York area as a chamber musician, orchestral player, music educator, and interpreter of new music.
+Jo-Ann is a member of the Borealis Wind Quintet, the Richardson Chamber Players, the Wind Soloists of New York, the Sherman Chamber Players, and the Riverside Symphony; principal clarinet of the orchestras of the Oratorio Society of New York, the New York Choral Society, and St. John the Divine; and she has regularly performed and toured with Orpheus Chamber Orchestra, the American Composers Orchestra, Mark Morris Dance, the American Symphony, the Chamber Music Society of Lincoln Center, Musicians from Marlboro, and many Broadway musicals.
+Recently, Ms Sternberg was a featured soloist at the Kennedy Center with the New Orchestra of Washington performing a new work by Camille Pepin; and she performed the Copland Clarinet Concerto with the Mimosa Ensemble in New York City.

 GARRICK ZOETER